-Iomab-B: Positive Pivotal Phase 3 SIERRA Trial
+Iomab-B: Positive Phase 3 SIERRA Trial

 Iomab-B is a first-in-class targeted radiotherapy intended to improve patient access to potentially curative BMT by simultaneously and rapidly depleting blood cancer, immune and bone marrow stem cells that uniquely express CD45.
 Multiple studies have demonstrated increased survival in patients receiving BMT, however, an overwhelming majority of patients with blood cancers do not receive BMT as current approaches do not produce a remission, which is needed to advance to BMT, or are too toxic.
-Studied in over 400 patients, prior studies with Iomab-B have demonstrated nearly universal access to BMT, increased survival and tolerability in multiple clinical trials including the recently completed pivotal Phase 3 SIERRA trial in patients with active (leukemic blasts >5%), relapsed or refractory acute myeloid leukemia (r/r AML) age 55 and above.
+Studied in over 400 patients, prior studies with Iomab-B have demonstrated nearly universal access to BMT, increased survival and tolerability in multiple clinical trials including the completed Phase 3 SIERRA trial in patients with active (leukemic blasts >5%), relapsed or refractory acute myeloid leukemia (r/r AML) age 55 and above.

 The SIERRA results, presented in the late-breaker session at the 2023 Tandem Meetings: Transplantation & Cellular Therapy Meetings of the ASTCT and the CIBMTR, support Iomab-B’s value proposition of enabling both improved access and improved outcomes of a BMT, thereby providing a significant curative option for r/r patients, a segment that represents approximately 50% of all AML patients and the majority not transplanted today.
 All patients (66/66) receiving the therapeutic dose of Iomab-B were able to access BMT with 100% engraftment.
 Patients in the Iomab-B arm were able to access a BMT without having to first attain a CR, and consequently were able to access BMT in approximately half the time (median of 29 days) compared to the control arm (median 66.5 days) as those patients need to attain a CR prior to BMT.
 17% of patients (11/64) in the control arm were able to access a BMT per protocol analysis.
 Of the 77 patients on the control arm, 14 proceeded to transplant, 44 were allowed to cross over to the Iomab-B arm and 18 had no further treatment.
 Of the 40 crossover patients who received the therapeutic dose of Iomab-B, all 40 patients proceeded to transplant.